python/cpython/Doc/library/sys.monitoring.rst

 Note that the :monitoring-event:`STOP_ITERATION` event and the :monitoring-event:`RAISE` event for a :exc:`StopIteration` exception are equivalent, and are treated as interchangeable when generating events.
-Implementations will favor :monitoring-event:`STOP_ITERATION` for performance reasons, but may generate a RAISE event with a :exc:`StopIteration`.
+Implementations will favor :monitoring-event:`STOP_ITERATION` for performance reasons, but may generate a :monitoring-event:`RAISE` event with a :exc:`StopIteration`.

 Turning events on and off
 -------------------------